The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: The planetary mass function (PMF)

 For planets between \num{5} and \SI{50}{\mearth}, it can be seen that all population show the same behaviour in the histogram.
 To highlight this point, an additional dashed grey line with a slope $\partial\log{N}/\partial\log{M}=-2$ has been superimposed.
 Here $N \textrm{d}\log{M}$ is the number of planets whose masses are between $\log{M}$ and $\log{M}+\textrm{d}\log{M}$ (the bin sizes being constant in the logarithm of the planet mass).
 This corresponds to $N\propto M^{-2}$, as well as $P\propto M^{-2}+C$, where $P$ is the total number of planets whose masses are larger than $M$ (the cumulative distribution) and $C$ a constant of integration.
 In the case of the single-embryo population, the mass range where the number of planets is similar to the ones of the other populations is limited to masses above \SI{\sim30}{\mearth}, but on the other hand the distribution follows the line to larger masses, up to \SI{200}{\mearth}.

+The bulk of the planets in this range are those that migrated close to the inner edge of the gas disc due to the fast inward migration in this mass range.
+There are two effects that are needed to obtain this peculiar slope: 1) gas accretion and 2) planetary migration.

-It is still not entirely clear to us what is the cause of the common slope.
-Nevertheless, we can point to two effects that happen to planets in this mass range.
-One thing is that these have not undergone runaway gas accretion.
-They hold a significant amount of H/He, but in the majority of these planets, the dominant component is the core.
+Concerning the first point, these planets hold a significant amount of H/He, although they have not undergone runaway gas accretion.
+In the majority of these planets, the dominant component is the core.
 This slope cannot be achieved only with solids accretion, because without gas, the most massive planets in this range cannot be reproduced.
 Nevertheless, this is the range where the most massive planets would be found, were it not for gas accretion.

-The second effect is planetary migration.
-Without it, the decrease in the occurrence rate begins before \SI{5}{\mearth}.
-Without migration, planets can accrete only up to their isolation mass.
+The second effect is planetary migration as the planets that cause the slope are almost all located inside \SI{0.2}{\au}.
+In the in-situ case (without any migration at all), the decrease in the occurrence rate begins before \SI{5}{\mearth}, because planets can accrete only up to their isolation mass.
 With migration however, planets can access a larger mass reservoir.
-However, it is not clear how migration results in a planet mass function with this slope.
+Changing the planetary migration prescription in the models also affects the slope.
+It is however unclear to us the mechanism that causes this precise slope.

 In the four multi-embryos populations, the end location where the common slope is encountered is similar, but not for the beginning location.
 The single-embryo population is different, first because it start to follow the slope at higher masses (about \SI{30}{\mearth}) and second because the end is also for larger masses, at about \SI{300}{\mearth}.
 As we mentioned before, the slope only occurs where planets are core-dominated.
 What is different with the single-embryo population with respect to the others is the different behaviour of accretion and migration, as we saw in Sect.~\ref{sec:am-mig-acc}.
 The resulting planets are mostly located at the inner edge of the disc (Fig.~\ref{fig:dist-subgi}).
 This being the case, the maximum gas accretion of those planets remains low, as the gas surface density is low (and as we use the Bondi rate to compute the maximum gas accretion rate, \paperone).
 This explain the shift to larger masses for the change in behaviour of the single-embryo population compared to the multi-embryos one.
 This interaction, which can also be seen as a competition for solids, can shift the location of where this common slope is found, but will not change it fundamentally.